thiswillbeyourgithub/IndexableAnki/README.md

 # IndexableAnki
-Turn each card of an anki collection into easily searchable txt files.
+Turn each card of an anki collection into txt files that can be searched using a desktop search engine like [Recoll](https://www.lesbonscomptes.com/recoll/) or Docfetcher etc.

 ## Please read:
 * **Why did I make this?** I wanted to make my anki databases searchable though [Recoll](https://www.lesbonscomptes.com/recoll/) or Docfetcher (those are desktop search engines).